FAQs

 How do I get a hold of my child's coach?

 It can be hard to get time one on one with your child's coach as they are often on deck looking after numerous other swimmers.
 The best way to make sure you get a chance to chat with your coach when they are ready to talk about your athlete without distraction is by setting up an apppointment via email.
-The coaches can be reached at tbsccoach@gmail.com.
+Parents are asked to not approach coaches on deck during practices.

 How can I best support my swimmer?